kitencx/protobuf-mina-rpc/README.txt

 BUILD and INSTALL:

-After checking out the source
+After checking out the source:

-Java :
+Java (make sure you have JDK 1.6 installed):
     cd java
     ant  (this will build dist/protobuf-mina-rpc.jar)
     ant demo (this will start a simple arithmetic service server)

-Python:
+Python (make sure you've installed Google Protocol Buffer Python library):
     cd python
     python arithmetic_client.py  -n <num>
     (<num> is an integer,  this will first build a list [1,2,3,...,num] at the Python side and then   invoke the Java sides arithmetic service to compute the sum of this list, and finally print out the result that comes back.
 As an example: